 - Places of execution

-If you are caught carrying a handgun in any of the mentioned locations, you will be facing a third-degree felony.
+If you are caught carrying a handgun in any of the aforementioned locations, you will be facing a third-degree felony.
 It’s irrelevant to the court if you are licensed to carry a handgun in Texas.

 There are also places where knives are restricted.
 These knives are called “location-restricted knives” and they have a blade that is over five and a half inches long.
 It’s against the law to carry a location-restricted knife in the following locations:

 - A business that earns 51% or more of its earnings from the sale of alcohol

 - Anywhere that a high school, college, or professional sporting event or interscholastic event is taking place.

 - A correctional facility